 SafeZone is so important we even have a whole blog dedicated to telling you our top five reasons why you should download SafeZone today.

 We get it-you’re already feeling information overload and the term hasn’t even started yet!
 That’s exactly why we created the Essential Student Guide to break down all the important need-to-know information in a clear, concise format which you can easily find and refer to at any time.

 From key contacts to terminology explanations, more student to-do checkpoints, fee and financial help and so much more – there’s a reason we call it ‘essential’.

 8. Join your Campus Life Committee

 From juice bikes, pizza and live music, end of term parties, pancake days & breakfast week, online events, to Zumba and Yoga, each Campus Life Committee allows students to engage with their campus and experience the fun being a student offers.
-Join your Campus Life Committee.
-Find out how to by visiting the Student Portal.
+Contact your campus to find out how to join your Campus Life Committee!

 9. Student Representative Council

 The Student Representative Council (SRC) is a collective group of students, elected by their peers, and appointed to engage with and advocate for the CQUniversity student community.
 Our members are organised, enthusiastic, dedicated and committed to their roles and responsibilities and are available to you to offer advice and support throughout your studies.

 Members are elected to represent all course-levels and all locations across Australia.
 The SRC aims to unite the student body with fairness, respect and constructive progress, and directly contribute to enhancing the student experience.
 Find out more by visiting MyCQU.